okta/workflows-templates/workflows/generate_unique_emails/readme.md

 ### <span style="text-decoration:underline;">Limitations & Known Issues</span>
-1. Okta workflows does not have any on-premise connector at this time for writing.
-So all the target should be accessible in public and shall be exposed as an API endpoint.
+1. Okta workflows does not have any on-premise connector at the time this is being written.
+All the target systems should be accessible in public and shall be exposed as an API endpoint.